Silt-Capped Rhythmites at Old Lady Canyon, WA

 Nine silt layers cap a stack of fine-grained rhythmites at Old Lady Canyon.
 The repetition and similar thickness suggests that all are water-lain.
 There's an oxidation and mottling overprint throughout.
 This drainage was recently swept by some huge floods (1964?).
 I suspect the mottling is a recent modification, based on the height of the pre-flood alluvial fill surface.

 However, consider the plight of the junior geologist put on the spot by his superiors.
-If asked to show evidence of wind vs. water at a given outcrop, he may find the challenge remains as thorny as ever.
+If asked to show evidence of wind vs. water at a given outcrop, he may find the challenge is as thorny as ever.
 How to proceed?

 Get one of these brushes and see what you can uncover.